Meet the Foreign Affairs Cluster of COLED—A Collaborative Partner for Diplomatic Renewal

 Meet Our Cluster Members:

-Mr. Wayne’s professional standing is supported by a specialized policy framework developed through multiple advanced studies, including master’s degrees in International Relations, Public Administration (PA), and Curriculum & Instruction (C&I) from prestigious U.S. universities.
-This multidisciplinary background ensures expertise not only in diplomatic theory but also in effective policy implementation, human capital development, and institutional capacity building —essential components for long-term development efforts.
+Mr. Wayne’s professional reputation is supported by a specialized policy framework developed through multiple advanced studies, including master’s degrees in International Relations, Public Affairs (PA), and Curriculum & Instruction (C&I) from reputable U.S. universities.
+This multidisciplinary background guarantees expertise not only in diplomatic theory but also in effective policy implementation, human capital development, and institutional capacity building—key elements for long-term development efforts.

-Crucially, his ability to conduct thorough, technical policy analysis is confirmed by his experience as a consultant for the World Bank Group, where he developed policies on complex issues, including economic integration strategies and governance reform.
-This diverse background, which includes leadership in private sector infrastructure projects, ensures that the cluster’s policy recommendations are viable, commercially sound, politically acceptable, and operationally feasible.
-In today’s information environment, where unregulated online discourse and misinformation erode public trust, Mr. Wayne’s strong commitment to objective, technical policy analysis and documented, verifiable results is vital for grounding foreign affairs strategy in facts and maintaining the cluster’s professional integrity in global engagement.
+Crucially, his ability to conduct thorough, technical policy analysis is supported by his experience as a senior executive policy advisor to Dr. Amos C. Sawyer, former President of the Interim Government of National Unity, and the former Vice President of Liberia, H.E.
+Joseph Nyuma Boakai, who is the current President of Liberia, as well as a consultant for the World Bank Group.
+There, he developed policies on complex issues—including Liberia’s Diagnostic Trade Integration strategies and governance reform.
+This diverse background, which includes serving as an Adjunct Lecturer in Diplomacy and Negotiation at the Ibrahim B. Babangida School of International Studies at the University of Liberia and leading private sector resource governance and community infrastructure projects, ensures that the cluster’s policy recommendations are viable, financially sound, politically acceptable, and operationally feasible.
+In today’s information environment, where unregulated online discourse and misinformation erode public trust, Mr. Wayne’s strong dedication to objective, technical policy analysis and verifiable results is essential for grounding foreign affairs strategy in facts and maintaining the cluster’s professional integrity in global engagement.